 This would consist of countries that do not exist but could do so with a reasonable but not completely fantastical stretch of the imagination.
 In other words, they resemble countries in the real world and do not feature any magical or fantastical properties or happenings as in the Magical Lands section below.

-Examples of fictional countries might include Ruritania in The Prisoner of Zenda (1894), the kingdom of Freedonia in Duck Soup (1931), Syldavia and Borduria in the Tintin stories, the kingdom of Moldavia in tv’s Dynasty (1981-9), the African kingdom of Bangalla in The Phantom (1996), Latveria in the Fantastic Four films, Krakozhia in The Terminal (2004) and in a more fantastical frame Wakanda in Black Panther (2018).
+Examples of fictional countries might include Ruritania in The Prisoner of Zenda (1894), the kingdom of Freedonia in Duck Soup (1931), Syldavia and Borduria in the Tintin stories, the kingdom of Moldavia in tv’s Dynasty (1981-9), the African kingdom of Zamunda in Coming to America (1988), the African kingdom of Bangalla in The Phantom (1996), Latveria in the Fantastic Four films, Krakozhia in The Terminal (2004) and in a more fantastical frame Wakanda in Black Panther (2018).

 There have been several comedy films set around fictional countries.
-There was the charming Passport to Pimlico (1949) in which the London suburb of Pimlico causes chaos by declaring itself its own nation.
+There was the charming Passport to Pimlico (1949) in which the London suburb of Pimlico causes chaos by declaring itself a nation.
 The world’s smallest country The Duchy of Grand Fenwick features in The Mouse That Roared (1959) where they declare war on the USA and accidentally win and in the sequel Mouse on the Moon (1963) where they accidentally become the first country to land on The Moon.
-The Bollywood film Joker (2012) concerns the Indian village Paglapar inhabited by former asylum inmates who declare themselves a nation.
+The Bollywood film Joker (2012) concerns the Indian village Paglapar inhabited by former asylum inmates who declare themselves a nation and fabricate alien visitations to draw attention to themselves.

 Perhaps the most fascinating example comes in The City & The City (2018), an adaptation of the China Mieville novel.
 This concerns itself with Beszel and Al Qoma, two cities that live as separate countries, even with their own languages and borders, while inhabiting the same geographic space (where even streets and public squares have invisible borders running through them) such that residents are strictly policed about not ‘seeing’ the other.